Reinforcement Learning for Feedback-Enabled Cyber Resilience: Introduction

 The fourth stage of the CRM is recovery.
 The goal of the recovery stage is to reduce the spill-over impact of an attack and restore the cyber system performance as much as possible.
 The response to attacks in real-time is often at the sacrifice of the performance of the cyber system.
-There is a need to maintain the operation of the system and gradually restore the performance to normal while reacting to the attacks.
+There is a need to maintain system's operation and gradually restore its functionality to normal while reacting to the attacks.

 Fig. \ref{crm} illustrates the four stages of a typical CRM over a timeline.
-Before the operation, the cyber system designs a protection mechanism by taking into account the anticipated and known attacks and the risks of its own system.
+Before the operation, the cyber system designs a protection mechanism by considering the anticipated and known attacks and the risks of its own system.
 The cyber system starts to operate at $t_0$.
 At time $t_1$, an attacker launches attack $a_1$.
-As the cyber system prepares for it, this attack is successfully thwarted and the system is protected until the attacker launches a new attack $a_2$ at time $t_2$.
+As the cyber system prepares for it, this attack is successfully thwarted, and the system is protected until the attacker launches a new attack $a_2$ at time $t_2$.
 The cyber system did not prepare for this attack.
-The attack succeeds in accomplishing its goal (e.g., lateral movement or penetration of the system) and, as a result, the cyber risk increases or the cybersecurity performance decreases.
+The attack accomplishes its goal (e.g., lateral movement or penetration of the system) and, as a result, the cyber risk increases or the cybersecurity performance drops.
 The cyber system needs to respond to the successful attack and the ensuing attack $a_3$ at time $t_3$.
-After fast learning from the footprint of the attacker, the cyber system makes strategic decisions to reconfigure and adapt to the adversarial environment and gradually improves the security posture of the system.
+After fast learning from attacker's footprint, the cyber system makes strategic decisions to reconfigure and adapt to the adversarial environment and gradually improves the security posture of the system.
 The adapted system becomes more robust to attacks.
 The ensuing attack $a_4$ at time $t_4$ can be thwarted by the adapted protection mechanism.
 The cyber system restores to its best-effort post-attack performance at $t_4$.